pachyderm/docs-content/latest/enterprise/_index.md

 ---
 # metadata #
 title: Enterprise Edition
-description: Learn about the unique features and settings specific to the Enterprise edition of Pachyderm.
+description: Learn about the unique features and settings specific to the Enterprise edition of {{%productName%}}.
 date:
 # taxonomy #
 tags: